dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-mqtt.md

 ### Enabling message delivery retries

 The MQTT pub/sub component has no built-in support for retry strategies.
-This means that sidecar sends a message to the service only once.
-If the service marks the message as not processed, the message won't be acknowledged to the broker.
-Only if broker resends the message, it would be retried.
+This means that the sidecar sends a message to the service only once.
+If the service marks the message as not processed, the message won't be acknowledged back to the broker.
+Only if broker resends the message, would it would be retried.

 To make Dapr use more spohisticated retry policies, you can apply a [retry resiliency policy]({{< ref "policies.md#retries" >}}) to the MQTT pub/sub component.